josh-clarke/pug-web-starter-files/README.md

 * [Sourcemaps](https://www.npmjs.com/package/gulp-sourcemaps) is available but not configured for JavaScript

 ### Images
-* Images optimized by default with [imagemin](https://github.com/sindresorhus/gulp-imagemin)
+* Images placed in `./src/images/` are optimized by default with [imagemin](https://github.com/sindresorhus/gulp-imagemin)
+  * Place directly in `./dist/images/` if optimization is not needed or undesired

 ## Templating